-- 1) Material Defects This category is composed of "material defects" as defined by the state of Pennsylvania.
+1) Material Defects - This category is composed of "material defects" as defined by the state of Pennsylvania.
 Specifically it refers to "a problem with a residential real property or any portion of it that would have a significant adverse impact on the value of the property or that involves an unreasonable risk to people on the property."
 They consist of systems, structures, or components that are broken, not working as intended, not installed properly, of immediate safety concern, or have a significant adverse impact on the property's value.
-It is important that these items should be addressed by a qualified contractor prior to the end of your contingency agreement. - 2) Recommendations Recommendations refer to components that are functional at the time of the inspection but require a qualified contractor to evaluate further, in order to determine life expectancy or if repairs or replacements are necessary.
+It is important that these items should be addressed by a qualified contractor prior to the end of your contingency agreement.

+2) Recommendations - Recommendations refer to components that are functional at the time of the inspection but require a qualified contractor to evaluate further, in order to determine life expectancy or if repairs or replacements are necessary.
 Also included in this category are mechanical and structural systems nearing the end of their useful life but still in working condition.
-Because these items are not insignificant, I recommend that they be addressed by a qualified contractor prior to the end of your contingency agreement. - 3) Maintenance These observations are primarily comprised of maintenance items and are provided in order to draw attention to items that need attention or repair by a professional or homeowner before they develop into significant problems.
+Because these items are not insignificant, I recommend that they be addressed by a qualified contractor prior to the end of your contingency agreement.

+3) Maintenance - These observations are primarily comprised of maintenance items and are provided in order to draw attention to items that need attention or repair by a professional or homeowner before they develop into significant problems.

-- 2.1.1 Roofing Coverings: Tree(s) overhanging roof - 2.1.2 Roofing Coverings: Metal roof maintenance - ⚠ 3.8.1 Exterior Eaves, Soffits & Fascia: Fascia/Soffit wood rot - 3.9.1 Exterior Porches, Balconies, Steps and Railings: Step boards rotting - 3.18.1 Exterior Exterior Paint: Peeling paint - 4.3.1 Interiors Ceilings: Ceiling damage from past leak - ⚠ 4.7.1 Interiors Doors: Door Broken glass
+- 2.1.1 Roofing Coverings: Seam caulk needed - 2.1.2 Roofing Coverings: Hole in roof - O 2.3.1 Roofing Roof Drainage Systems: Built in gutter needs maintenance - 3.3.1 Exterior Driveways: Driveway asphalt cracking -moderate - (1) 3.13.1 Exterior Exterior Doors: Exterior door fall hazard - 3.17.1 Exterior Exterior Paint: Peeling paint - O 4.3.1 Interiors Ceilings: Ceiling damage/stain from past leak - 4.3.2 Interiors Ceilings: Cracked ceiling hairline